 Boosting productivity and morale in the workplace can make a noticeable difference in business efficiency.
 Many owners have added cost and time-saving measures to their business.
 Beyond these efforts, it is also essential to make sure the current staff is productive.
-Here are seven ways to boost employee productivity with three additional ideas following:
+Here are 7 ways to boost employee productivity with three additional ideas following:

 Relieve Layoff Pressure